brexhq/substation/condition/README.md

 ### content

 Inspects bytes and evalutes them by content type.
 This inspector uses the standard library's `net/http` package to identify the content type of data (more information is available [here](https://pkg.go.dev/net/http#DetectContentType)) and is most effective when using processors that change the format of data (e.g., `process/gzip`).
-The inspector supports these evaluations:
+The inspector supports MIME types that follow [this specification](https://mimesniff.spec.whatwg.org/).

-- type: the MIME type of the content (e.g., application/zip, application/x-gzip)

 The inspector uses this Jsonnet configuration: